ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

 1. Since ANEs MAY be constructed on demand, and potentially based on the requested properties (See {{ane-design}} for more details).
-If sources and destinations are not in the same request as the properties, an ALTO server either CANNOT construct ANEs on-demand, or MUST wait until both requests are received.
+If sources and destinations are not in the same request as the properties, an ALTO server either cannot construct ANEs on-demand, or must wait until both requests are received.

-2. As ANEs MAY be constructed on demand, mappings of each ANE to its underlying network devices and resources CAN be specific to the request.
-In order to respond to the second request correctly, an ALTO server MUST store the mapping of each Path Vector request until the client fully retrieves the property information.
-The "stateful" behavior CAN substantially harm the server scalability and potentially lead to Denial-of-Service attacks.
+2. As ANEs MAY be constructed on demand, mappings of each ANE to its underlying network devices and resources can be specific to the request.
+In order to respond to the Property Map request correctly, an ALTO server MUST store the mapping of each Path Vector request until the client fully retrieves the property information.
+The "stateful" behavior may substantially harm the server scalability and potentially lead to Denial-of-Service attacks.

 One approach to realize the one-round communication is to define a new media